 Then in another version the sensors were all separated to provide maximum freedom of placement:

-the mold ready for casting with conductors installed / The ultrasoft silicone-cast cable harness / A series of three pictures demonstrating freedom of placement.
+From left to right: the mold ready for casting with conductors installed / The ultrasoft silicone-cast cable harness / A series of three pictures demonstrating freedom of placement.
+Each sensor had its own magnetic connector that could swivel 360° without affecting the connection.

 The Recording module and sensors having to be attached to the patient skin, it was important for their shape to convey a sleek, friendly and comfortable look.
 So a fairly soft overall style was favored.
 A few hard edges were also used to integrate the wiring flow into the global shape of the module, and to frame the controls area by simply casting shadows on locations where user manipulations would be required.